Minimum wage country profile for Poland

 As mentioned in the ‘Regulation’ section, in 2019, the catalogue of components of remuneration for work that is taken into account when calculating the minimum wage was expanded to cover the seniority bonus (art.
 6(5) of the Minimum Wage Act).
 Moreover, due to the diverse principles of granting seniority bonuses applied by individual employers, the law introduced a definition of the seniority bonus (art.
 1(10)).
 Before this reform, the base salary offered by the employer could have been lower than the minimum wage level because several additional payments (e.g. seniority bonus) could have been added and thus increase the actual salary up to the minimum wage level.
 After the reform, these bonuses can no longer be included in the calculation of the minimum wage.
 The seniority bonus can be paid additionally by the employer, but it is no longer included in the minimum wage.

 There are no regular national reports on minimum wage setting in Poland.
-There is only a regular short annual information on minimum wage level and minimum hourly rate established for the following year, published on the Council of Ministers webpage.
+There is only regular short annual information on the minimum wage level and the minimum hourly rate established for the following year, published on the Council of Ministers webpage.

 The governmental legislative website publishes (only in Polish) information regarding the process of determining the minimum wage in Poland.
 In addition to the government's proposal for changing the minimum wage for the next year, its justification and impact on various sectors of the economy are presented.
 The positions of social partners in the process of determining the minimum wage are also outlined.